Kasma-Inc/Flavius_Deployment/README.md

 ## Troubleshooting

-- **Installation errors**: Verify network access to Docker registry and TestPyPI.
+- **Installation errors**: Verify network access to Docker registry and PyPI.
 - **Port conflicts**: Ensure ports 30000 and 30900 are free on your host.
 - **DNS issues**: Reapply CoreDNS config as shown above.